mylabz-xyz/ng-forms-aio/projects/ng-forms-aio-website/src/assets/doc/global-config.en-US.md

 ## Check all Available Globally Configurable Parameters

-The interface `NzConfig` provide a complete information about all components and parameters that are globally configurable.
+The interface `NgFormsAioConfig` provide a complete information about all components and parameters that are globally configurable.
 You can also check each individual component's API for more details.